60307390/scheduler-udst/README.md

 ...
 ```
-- For adding more classes, simply append after a new line in the same format
+- For adding more classes, simply append after a new line in the same format.
 ```
 SSHA 1004
 Ethical Reasoning